TNO/knowledge-engine/README.md

 To interact with other runtimes, it needs additional configuration:

 - An additional port mapping for the socket that listens for communication from other runtimes.
-- `KE_RUNTIME_EXPOSED_URL`: The URL via which the above socket is available for communication from the other runtime(s).
+- `ke.runtime.exposed.url`: The URL via which the above socket is available for communication from the other runtime(s).
 You need to make sure the traffic is correctly routed to the container's port 8081 with a reverse proxy.
-- `KD_URL`: The URL on which to find the knowledge directory (to discover peers).
+- `kd.url`: The URL on which to find the knowledge directory (to discover peers).

-The configuration can be set as follows:
+The configuration can be set as follows (note that the configuration properties below use [underscores and capital letters](#configuration))

 ```bash
 docker run \